 The Sands Garden Day and Remembrance Event is an annual event held at the National Memorial Arboretum, offering anyone affected by the death of a baby the opportunity to meet with others in a peaceful atmosphere.
-Full details of the 2019 event will be released here in due course.

 The service will be followed by a short dedication in the Sands garden.

 If you were unable to attend the event please feel free to leave a message in memory of a baby on our Memory Tree.